5th Royal Lancashire Militia: 3rd (Reserve) Battalion

 However, after the Armistice with Germany the battalion went to Ireland and in 1919 it was stationed in Buttevant carrying out duties in support of the civil power during the Partition crisis.
 The battalion was disembodied on 7 August 1919, when the remaining personnel were drafted to the 2nd Bn.

+10th (Reserve) Battalion

+After Lord Kitchener issued his call for volunteers in August 1914, the battalions of the 1st, 2nd and 3rd New Armies ('K1', 'K2' and 'K3' of 'Kitchener's Army') were quickly formed at the regimental depots.
+The SR battalions also swelled with new recruits and were soon well above their establishment strength.
+On 8 October 1914 each SR battalion was ordered to use the surplus to form a service battalion of the 4th New Army ('K4').
+Accordingly, the 3rd (Reserve) Bn formed the 10th (Service) Bn at Plymouth by 13 November.
+In December it moved to Teignmouth and began training for active service with 99th Brigade in 33rd Division.
+On 10 April 1915 the War Office decided to convert the K4 battalions into 2nd Reserve units, providing drafts for the K1–K3 battalions in the same way that the SR was doing for the Regular battalions.
+The East Lancs' battalion became 10th (Reserve) Battalion in 10th Reserve Brigade and the following month it moved to Swanage in Dorset, where it trained drafts for the 6th, 7th, 8th and 9th (Service) Bns of the East Lancs.
+It moved again with 10th Reserve Bde to Wareham, Dorset, in August 1915.
+On 1 September 1916 the 2nd Reserve battalions were transferred to the Training Reserve (TR) and the battalion was redesignated 47th Training Reserve Bn, still in 10th Reserve Bde at Seaford.
+The training staff retained their East Lancs badges.
+Later the battalion moved to Perham Down Camp on Salisbury Plain, where it was disbanded on 21 January 1918.

 Postwar

 The SR resumed its old title of Militia in 1921 and then became the Supplementary Reserve in 1924, but almost all militia battalions remained in abeyance after World War I. Until 1939 they continued to appear in the Army List, but they were not activated during World War II and were all formally disbanded in April 1953.

 Commanders

 The following served as commanding officer of the regiment: